will62794/will62794.github.io/_posts/2024-12-12-interactive-formal-specs.markdown

 ### Visualization

-The above features are effective for exploring and understanding a specification, but in some cases it can also be nice to have a more polished and visual way to understand a system and its states/behaviors.
+The above features are effective for exploring and understanding a specification, but in some cases it can be helpful to have a more polished and visual way to understand a system and its states/behaviors.
 Currently, the tool provides a very simple, SVG-based DSL for defining visualizations directly in a TLA+ specification itself, rather than requiring a separate interface/language for defining visualizations.

 For example, here is a [simple visualization](https://will62794.github.io/tla-web/#!/home?specpath=.%2Fspecs%2FCabbageGoatWolf.tla&trace=f3cb45ca%2C4357915f_7da698e2%2C126ae834_bf3b326e%2C76c2f092_652fccef%2C7229f089_f598e730%2C29e91cea_2ac3323e%2C50fe2821_bf3b326e%2C1d26e01c_9abe74ba%2C5f98d202_f598e730%2C3a9fa186_34b35f78%2Ca49994fc_bf3b326e%2Ceec0674a_652fccef%2C2afe63ed_f598e730%2C2883b61a_7da698e2%2C73ea1058_bf3b326e) of the final state of the famous Cabbage, Goat, Wolf puzzle specification solution: